solana-foundation/developer-content/content/guides/advanced/verified-builds.md

 ```bash
 solana-verify verify-from-repo --remote -um --program-id PhoeNiXZ8ByJGLkxNfZRnkUfjvmuYqLR89jjFHGqdXY https://github.com/Ellipsis-Labs/phoenix-v1
 ```

+> It is recommended to use a payed RPC Url because otherwise you may run into
+> rate limits of the free RPCs.
+So instead of `-um` you can use
+> `--url yourRpcUrl` for a more reliable verification.

 The `--remote` flag sends a build request to the OtterSec API, which triggers a remote build of your program.
 Once the build is complete, the system verifies